I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 II.
 Through Islam.

 A. Mohammed is born in Arabia, 570 - 632 .
 Says that God has told him to conquer the earth for Islam.
 Holy War.
-(Biography: Sirat Rasul Allah by Muhammad Ibn Ishaq) Within a century the Islamic empire stretches from near east across North Africa, up into Sicily and Italy, and across to Spain.
+(Biography: Sirat Rasul Allah by Muhammad Ibn Ishaq) Within a century the Islamic empire stretches from India across North Africa, up into Sicily and Italy, and across to Spain.

 B. Greek texts had been preserved and studied in Christian monasteries in the near east.
 When Muslims discover them they're terribly impressed.
-Set about translating into arabic in the 9th century.
+Set about translating into Arabic in the 9th century.

 C. The great Islamic philosophers of 10th, 11th and 12th centuries use Aristotle in expounding their ideas and they comment upon him.
 So do Jewish philosophers.